Updated 7th May 2023.

 I also tried going into recovery mode but I couldn’t go in.
 The very last troubleshooting step is to flash the phone aka wipe everything / reset.
 I was about to try that when I called Nokia Service Center and they told me they’ll do it for me for free since it’s under warranty.
 So, I didn’t dare to try flashing the phone myself in case they said the warranty is void.
 Update: They say it’s no problem to flash the phone ourselves even if the phone is under warranty.
 It’s the hardware parts that are void.

 A couple of days later I brought the phone to the Nokia Service Center.
 An hour and 30 minutes later, I got a clean wiped phone and they even helped me to install Android 12.
 For non-warranty phones, they will charge RM70 to flash the phone.

 Do you know what I did after getting my phone back?
 Made sure I have Whatsapp backup daily.
 Hahaha, I never back up my messages before.
-What I did when changing phone is to copy the database file.
+What I do when changing phone is to copy the database file.

 Dear phone, your predecessor, also your close cousin lasted 5 years and 4 months.
 Despite the slight hiccup encountered (see May 2023), you know what to do ya.
 Last longer!!!
 Aja! 💪